dquinnfrank/CPE_701/readme.txt

 Quick Start:

 Use python node.py -h to find out what parameters the node needs to run.
 Once running, more info will be provided by a menu inside the application.
-Any content you want to send will need to be placed into the 'content' sub folder.
+Any content you want to send will need to be placed into the 'content' sub folder for the node that will be hosting it.
+Ex: 'content/1' is were content will need to be in order to be sent from node 1.
 This is to prevent the root folder from being overwhelmed by files.

 Longer Start: